Ritvo Autism and Asperger Diagnostic Scale: Limitations

 There are a few limitations to the RAADS test that make it important to use alongside professional clinical diagnostic processes.
 Some limitations may include questions being misinterpreted or misunderstood, unawareness or over-reporting of symptoms, and the same symptoms being rated different levels of "obtrusiveness" in daily functioning.

-Questions of the validity of the test have come up, but studies of over a decade prove it to be promising in the diagnostic process.
+The RAADS test has only shown moderate accuracy in clinical settings.
+It has also been shown to require further academic study due to its likelihood of returning a false positive.
+In an evaluation of the screening effectiveness of the RAADS-R among 50 participants, there was no association between RAADS-R scores and a future clinical diagnosis of autism.